All Episodes

 Don't care.

-Scott Brown gets elected uh and in the uh and and in the twenty minutes before he takes his seat uh Obama takes a great big wooden mallet and hammers Obamacare down the throats of an America that didn't want it because oh Obama made a bet.
+Scott Brown gets elected and in the 20 minutes before he takes his seat, Obama takes a great big wooden mallet and hammers Obamacare down the throats of an America that didn't want it.

 He bet on that.

-If you're a Democrat betting on the inertia of the Republican Party whether that's a good way to bet.
+If you're a Democrat, betting on the inertia of the Republican Party, whether that's a good way to bet.

-He's basically a Trumpian you know he he he has like a lot of people he's got a set of not terribly coherent political views some of which are in tune with a uh a Republican way of looking at things some of which are not but he's but he what he is is a businessman and he's figured that the Republican Party is ripe for a hostile takeover.
+You know, he has, like a lot of people, he's got a set of not terribly coherent political views, some of which are in tune with a Republican way of looking at things, some of which are not.

-And so far he's not wrong on that.
+And so far, he's not wrong on that.

-So Trump Enterprises Worldwide Inc is making a a hostile takeover bid for the Republican Party.
+is making a hostile takeover bid for the Republican Party.

 Why is Hillary in trouble?

-It's the same thing on on Hillary's look let's but I'll say one more thing on Trump.
+I'll say one more thing on Trump.

-As I said, I'm not endorsing Trump, not supporting Trump, and I entirely agree that he is not a philosophical conservative in the way that George Will is but you watched um uh the split screen they had when they were both in New Hampshire a couple of days ago and there's Trump at a at some venue I think it was was it a high school or was it a sports stadium?
+As I said, I'm not endorsing Trump, not supporting Trump, and I entirely agree that he is not a philosophical conservative in the way that George Will is.

-He's at some place in Southern New Hampshire absolutely packed.
+He's at some place in southern New Hampshire, absolutely packed.

-At the same time Jeb is speaking to some audience at some other high school somewhere else in Southern New Hampshire at the same time.
+At the same time, Jeb is speaking to some audience at some other high school somewhere else in southern New Hampshire at the same time.

 And Trump is going on about how Jeb is inert.